cian6390/slack/README.md

 ### Interactive Message

-To use interactive message you need setup app's `OAuth & Permissions`
-After that, you can send message like below.
+To use interactive message, you need to set up `OAuth & Permissions` of your app.
+After that, you can send the message like below.

 ```php
 use Cian\Slack\InteractiveMessage;